• Email

 4. And finally, the most important step: use a pastry bench scraper to slice of the very tip of the edges.
 This not only cleans up the edges so the pop tarts look neat, but it also acts to truly seal the two pieces of pastry together.
 Using a knife doesn’t work the same, because knives are sharp and instead of mashing the two pieces of pastry together it just cuts right through them.
 If you don’t have a pastry bench scraper, I recommend using another tool that is dull, but not so dull that it can’t cut through the soft pastry.
 Even a ruler might work well!

-The most important step in the baking of these pop tarts is the chilling time beforehand.
+The most important step in baking these pop tarts is chilling them beforehand.
 Chilling the filled pastries ensures that they keep their shape well.
 Chill the filled pop tarts in the refrigerator for at least 30 minutes, or ideally 1 hour, before baking.

-These pop tarts taste best when they are just lightly baked.
-The goal is to not get too much browning on the dough.
-They should be baked in the middle rack until the bottoms are lightly golden, about 25 minutes.
+For best results, these pop tarts should be lightly baked.
+The aim is to avoid excessive browning on the dough.
+Bake them in the middle rack until the bottoms and edges are slightly golden, which should take approximately 25 minutes.

 The frosting on top is not to be forgotten!
 It’s simple to make and consists of powdered sugar, cinnamon, a bit of milk, and a splash of vanilla extract.
 The glaze should be thick so it stays on top of the pop tart.
 You’ll know you have the right consistency if when you drizzle the glaze it keeps it’s shape for a few seconds when hitting the bowl.

-If your glaze is too thin, simply add in a tablespoon more powdered sugar at a time.
+If your glaze is too thin, add a tablespoon more powdered sugar at a time.
 If it’s too thick, add in more milk.

 Once the pop tarts are cool, spoon on about 1 tablespoon of glaze and gently smooth it down along the top of the pop tart.